 - The U.S. DOE Building the Legacy: IDEA 2004 Website provides information about the Individuals with Disabilities Education Act (IDEA), including an overview of the legislation and regulations, procedural requirements, training materials, and model forms.

-- The Texas Education Agency (TEA) Website provides a significant amount of information regarding special education in Texas, such as an overview of the law and procedures, guidance, and information on special topics accessible through the A-Z index.
+- The Texas Education Agency (TEA) Special Education A-Z Index provides a significant amount of information regarding special education in Texas, such as an overview of the law and procedures, guidance, and information on special topics.

 - The Legal Framework for the Child-Centered Special Education Process, maintained by the Education Service Center Region XVIII in partnership with TEA, provides numerous special education resources, including a glossary, a side-by-side review of state and federal rules and regulations, and forms in Spanish and English.